The Rate-Distortion Function for Product of Two Sources with Side-Information at Decoders: Main Results

 \end{corollary}

 \begin{remark} It should be noted that

-in general.
-This fact implies that the combination of the component-wise optimal scheme is not necessarily optimal even though the components are independent each other.
-This phenomenon also appears for a lossy case, which will be mentioned in Section \ref{sec:gaussian} by a Gaussian example. \end{remark}
+hold, and the equality in the inequality (\ref{eq:loss-less-component-wise}) does not necessarily hold in general, where the equality in \eqref{eq:loss-less-component-wise-2} follows from \eqref{eq:unmatched-degraded-redescription}.
+Note that (\ref{eq:loss-less-component-wise}) is the rate that is needed when we apply Sgarro's coding scheme to each component.
+This fact implies that the combination of the component-wise optimal scheme is not necessarily optimal even though the components are independent of each other.
+This phenomenon also appears for lossy cases, which will be exemplified in Section \ref{sec:exmaple}. \end{remark}